Winning solutions for everyday people

 Meet all our people

-Visit our Christchurch law firm
+Visit our law firm

 Conveniently located in Christchurch: Visit our law firm at 1/10 Leslie Hills Drive, Riccarton - Easy access, free parking, and a welcoming atmosphere.